• Skip to primary navigation

 What is Hokkaido Milk Bread?

 Hokkaido Milk Bread is absolutely the softest, and most versatile white bread ever invented.
-It has a soft crust and the inside is subtly sweet that gives you a melt in your mouth experience.
+It has a soft crust and the inside is subtly sweet which gives you a melt-in-your-mouth experience.
 The special texture of Hokkaido milk bread comes from the high hydration percentage and the addition of a starter.

 Sliced bread and milk

 • Bread Flour: Bread flour contains more protein than all-purpose.
-The higher amounts of protein from the gluten that makes this loaf super soft.
+The higher amounts of protein from the gluten make this loaf super soft.

 • Yeast: This will make the bread rise.
 I used instant dry yeast which can be added directly into the flour and does not need to be activated with warm liquid.